eulershadow/Wenjie_Zhang_Msc_project/README.md

-## Project files
+# Project files
 The project has been slipt into two folder code and result,

 the training and testing code and files are in the code folder,

 results and trained models are in the result folder,

-the files and folder been explained below
+the files and folder in results folder been explained below

+## Results folder

 ### Datasets folder:
 contians the processed data file, 2000 points training data file is too largre, so can be download through onedrive: https://leeds365-my.sharepoint.com/:f:/g/personal/sc20wz_leeds_ac_uk/Epe_HmD9wRpDvcMjsjm5DCsBYVcYJ3aW-nNjxXE2niLkyg?e=GnhxH6